 What are the details for a Test Site?

-The Oracle Service Cloud (Oracle RightNow/RNOW) product provides the option to create a copy of your Oracle Service Cloud production site to provide an environment for testing new changes prior to rolling out changes in the production environment.
-The Oracle Service Cloud test site may also be used as a training site for new or existing staff members.
+Configuration Assistant provides you the ability to create a copy of your Oracle B2C Service production site for testing changes prior to rolling out changes in the production environment.
+The Oracle B2C Service test site may also be used as a training site for new or existing staff members.
+Test sites should be regularly refreshed/re-created in order to capture the latest data and software version from the production site.
+It is not a valid test or training environment when your test site contains old data or is built using an version older than production.
+Please note the Oracle B2C Service Version Update Policy applies to test sites as well as production sites.

-Test sites are not intended to be where the initial site configuration occurs.
-There is no feature or automation option to transfer test site configuration to the production site or to change a test site into a production site.
-Therefore, if you are new to Oracle Service Cloud, best practices suggests that the initial configuration of your site be completed on the production site.
-Once the production site is complete and running, then create your test site.
+Element Manager makes moving customizations and configuration simple between test sites (TST) and production.
+Please see Element Manager current capabilities.
+Regardless, the initial configuration must be completed in production, not on a test site.
+There is no automated capability to transfer all test site configuration to the production site or to change a test site into a production site.
+Once the production site is complete and running then create your test site.

 Test Site naming: